Links and Resources for Writers

 fwointl.com – Has thousands of writing resources and links.
 The site includes job listings, news, education, research, money for writers, and information on more than 40 genres. there is also an e-zine for writers.

 AnotherRealm.com – Addresses such topics as contests, conventions, workshops, agents, education, and many more.
-One of its most useful features is the section called “Predators and Editors.”
+One of its most useful features used to be the section called “Predators and Editors.”
 Lynn Hightower says that the publishing industry is actually made up of two separate industries: publishing writing and preying on writers.
 The “Predators and Editors” section shares information about scams and how to avoid them.
+However, it hasn’t been updated in a very long time, so much of what’s there is outdated.
+It’s still worth reading, but use with care.

 HatRack.com – The web site of renowned author Orson Scott Card.
 I had the pleasure of meeting him (briefly) at the Southern Festival of books and found him to be warm, witty, and genuine–not to mention brilliant.
 His second “Ender” book, Speaker for the Dead, had a profound effect on me, and I recommend it highly to anyone who likes a good, thought-provoking read.
 His site includes an online writing tutorial with lessons from the master storyteller himself.